Mirza Afzal Beg

-Early life
+Early life and education

-Afzal Beg hailed from Anantnag and was the son of Mirza Nizamudin Beg, brother of Mirza Ghulam Qadir Beg and nephew of the landlord, Mirza Ghulam Mohammad Beg, of Anantnag.
-He graduated from Sri Pratap College, Sri Nagar and studied law at Aligarh Muslim University.
+Beg was born to Mirza Jalaluddin Beg on 3 February 1929 in Anantnag, British India.
+He was the brother of Mirza Ghulam Kadir Beg and nephew of the landlord, Mirza Ghulam Muhammad Beg, a landlord in Anantnag.

+He graduated from Sri Pratap College (SP College) in Srinagar.
+He later attended Aligarh Muslim University (AMU), where he studied law.